kluo99/SE-NYC-091123-Vault/README.md

 You'll find the following types of resources throughout this repo:
 - Markdown Compilations of In-Class Q&A Information
-- Stylized Markdown Guides that Reference Other Resources (e.g. Daniel's CodeTours)
+- Stylized Markdown Guides that Reference Other Resources
 - Glossary Terms for Important Terms and Concepts
 - Updated Tutorialized Walkthroughs for Practice Code Challenges and Other Programming Projects